seng438-winter-2023/seng438-a4-Racheld3/seng438-a4-team_number.md

 We decided to test the basic functionalities of the IKEA website, including searching for items, logging in, entering a postal code, and others.
 As with unit testing, it is important to test small parts of the website at a time to isolate issues.
 We tested individual features and ensured that they had minimal interactions with other functionalities on the website.

 # Explain the use of assertions and checkpoints
+Checkpoints are the GUI Testing equivalent of assertions in Unit Testing.
+These allow us to verify the output of tests by having these checkpoints throughout our test.
+Selenium supported automated verification, and created these check points at different
 # how did you test each functionaity with different test data
 Each functionality was tested with different test data by changing different fields in Selenium.
 Such as "Value" and "Target".
 When the "Value" would be changed to an incorrect input the test would fail, or if we changed the "Target" while trying to test a different functionality that would also cause a test fail.
 ADD MORE HERE